Preparing for Your Pharmaceutical Interview

 You have to know yourself inside out.
 This sounds like common sense, but it’s often harder than it first seems.
 You have to be able to line yourself up against the job specification and critically analyse where your strengths and weaknesses are.
 Take time to think and practice clear and concise answers to address each.

 Additionally, you should be able to give a confident overview of yourself in 5 minutes, many interviewers use this as a way of beginning an interview and letting you settle down – be aware of what your key points are.
+For pointers on this, check out our article on writing a personal pitch.

 Before you set off for an interview, you need to gather as much information as possible.
 You have to be able to show that even though you’ve not done this specific role in this industry before, you have a good idea of what it is and what it involves.